 THE JEWISH CEMETERY IMPROVEMENTS

-10. The Foundation also intends to raise public awareness of the urgent need to restore and preserve pre-war graves which are the ultimate symbols of Liepaja’s pre-war Jewish Community.
+- The Foundation also intends to raise public awareness of the urgent need to restore and preserve pre-war graves which are the ultimate symbols of Liepaja’s pre-war Jewish Community

 JEWISH BURIAL TRADITIONS

-The Liepaja Jewish Heritage Foundation is grateful to receive donations towards the improvement of the Liepaja Jewish Cemetery.
+The Liepaja Jewish Heritage Foundation is grateful to receive donations towards restoration and preservation of the Liepaja Jewish Cemetery.